What's the best 2 in 1 laptop tablet you can buy in the UK?

 Your buying guide to the best laptop / tablets

 If you don't want to carry around both a laptop and a tablet then a convertible 2-in-1 device might be the answer.
 Usually there are some compromises and very few devices offer the best of both worlds, though.

 The Surface Book arguably has the fewest compromises, but it's also very expensive: you could buy a laptop and tablet separately and still have change left over compared to buying a Surface Book.
-If nothing here takes your fancy, then do check out our guides to the Best Laptops and Best Tablets.
+If nothing here takes your fancy, then do check out our other guides to the Best Laptops and Best Tablets.

 Although many run Windows 10, which makes sense, this chart may include alternative operating system such as Android.
 Then there's the iPad Pro which will be a legitimate option for some running iOS.

 What is a 2-in-1 laptop tablet?